Marketplace-development/even-groups-a-d2024-group8/README.md

 Checks if a user is logged in.
 If logged in, the user is redirected to main_page.
 If the user is not logged in, the homepage (index.html) is displayed.

 #### main.route('/register', methods=['GET', 'POST'])
-This function has two methods, GET and POST, which are handling the registration of new users, with different paths for musicians and venues.
+This function handles both the GET and POST requests for registering new users, with separate logic for musicians and venues.

 The GET request returns the registration form, (register.html).

-The POST request returns the registration of the new user.
-It collects the common data (email, profile type, name, address, phone number and bio), and checks if all the required information is filled in and if the email is new.
-If not, it returns an error.
-The function then creates a new user.
+The POST request handles the registration process.
+It collects common user data (email, profile type, name, address, phone number, and bio), then checks that all required fields are filled in and that the email is not already registered.
+If any of these conditions are not met, an error message is returned.
+The function then creates a new user profile.

-If the user is a musician, the function gathers musician-specific information such as role(soloist/band), genre, hourly rate, songs and equipment.
-It validates the musician files, creates a Musician record in the database and links it with the user's profile.
-It also checks if all the required information is given such as date of birth and artist name for a soloist or amount of members and band name for a band.
-If not, it will return an error.
+For musicians, the function gathers additional details like role (soloist or band), genre, hourly rate, song links, and equipment.
+It validates this data, creates a Musician record in the database, and links it to the user’s profile.
+Specific checks are performed for soloists (requiring date of birth and artist name) or bands (requiring band name and number of members).
+If any required information is missing or invalid, an error message is shown.

-If the User is a venue, the function collects venue-specific data like venue name and style, as well as creating a venue record which is linked to the user's profile.
+For venues, the function collects venue-specific information such as venue name and style, and creates a Venue record linked to the user’s profile.

-At the end, the users are asked to upload their profile picture and so they are redirected towards the upload_profile function.
+Finally, users are prompted to upload their profile picture and are redirected to the upload_profile function.

 #### main.route('/login', methods=['GET', 'POST'])
 This route handles user login.
 It uses both GET and POST methods: